roviralta/IonicApp-STW/README.md

 # SERVER: #

+ Not depends to the project, is additional information of your interest.
  Server directory, in my case I use a nginx server from a debian distro:

  1. index.php, the first view in your server, where the images will be displayed